-El Centro, a college of the Dallas County Community College District, is centrally located in downtown Dallas and plays a vital role in its educational advancement.
+El Centro, a college of the Dallas County Community College District, is centrally located in downtown Dallas and has played a vital role in its educational advancement for the past 30 years.

 El Centro's central location allows students from all parts of Dallas County to take advantage of pre-professional courses transferable to four-year institutions, as well as career training in over 40 exciting fields.
 There is no typical student at El Centro.
 Students are of all ages and come from all walks of life.